Killing animals and meat eating is a practice of Asur.

 It should be noted here that Bhagwan Ram was great archer and he could have used moorchhit arrows to make deer unconscious but since the deer was Rakshas, he was killed.

-The forest dwelling sages used kusa grass and deer skin as seats during the earlier ages when flora and fauna was in abundance.
+The forest dwelling sages used kusa grass and deer skin as seats during the earlier ages when flora and fauna were in abundance.
 But then too, skins of animals who died naturally were used, to avoid killing of innocent animals.
 Here again there is not even a hint that Bhagwan or Mata Sita wanted to eat the flesh of the golden deer (as falsely promoted by muslim/christian academicians).

 In the 36th chapter of Sundar Kand, Hanuman assures Mother Sita that Bhagwan Ram would cross over the ocean and defeat Ravan.
 He reveals that although Bhagwan Ram is in great sorrow of separation from Mata Sita, he hasn’t fallen down to drinking or intoxicants (verse 41).
 (Here it is important to note that even under grip of huge grief, Bhagwan Ram never gave up his dharma and Hanuman Ji wanted to assure Maa Sita that Bhagwan Ram thinks of her, though emotional is mentally strong, she does not need to worry about him).